ihebchebbi1998/EtrenaLocal/readme.txt

 ################################################################################################

-Readme for Obaju : e-commerce template by Bootstrapious - https://bootstrapious.com
+Readme for Etrena: Training website by IHEB CHEBBI

 ################################################################################################

 Hi,

 thank you for downloading.
-Have fun and tell your friends about us ;)
+Have fun and tell your friends about me ;)

-Ondrej, Bootstrapious
+Iheb chebbi , tunisia

 ---------------------
  pages included
 ---------------------

 - Homepage
-- Category listing
-- Product detail
+- account
-- Shopping cart
+- account pages
-- Checkout (4 steps)
-- Text page
+- blog
-- Contact page
+- contact
-- 404
+- login / register

 ---------------------
  CSS